 Cyber Security and Resilience

 Secure by Design is one of the pillars of an Adaptive Technology Model.
-To view it purely as a function of the IT team, or through the prism of technology alone, could needlessly expose your organisation to risk.
+To view it purely as a function of your IT team, or through the prism of technology alone, could needlessly expose your organisation to risk.

 Mimecast is IT Lab’s trusted security partner.
 Dan Sloshberg, its Director of Product Marketing, agrees that the most successful security strategies are owned by everyone in a business: “The Secure by Design principle helps people to think about security in the broadest sense.
 For example, the security posture of their vendors, how vulnerable their legacy and on-premise systems are to attack, and the risks their users present.”

 We asked Dan Sloshberg to address three vital questions: